-We know from the lived experience of many families we come across, inclusion can and is being done well in pockets.
-And we have some wonderful examples where authentic inclusion has worked well for a child with disability, and over the years, the common theme to a positive inclusive experience has been the "will" of the ECEC to give it a go (mindset of a welcoming culture), see inclusion as a journey (a process not a target), and the willingness to collaborate with the family (positive partnerships, learning together).
+We know from the lived experience of many families we come across, inclusion can and is being done well in some pockets.
+Where authentic inclusion has worked well for a child with disability, and over the years, the common theme to a positive inclusive experience has been the "will" of the ECEC to give it a go (mindset of a welcoming culture), the "skill" to provide the supports needed for the child to thrive, to see inclusion as a journey (a process not a target), and the willingness to collaborate with the family (positive partnerships, learning together).